Once in a blue moon…

 super blue blood moon

-Something very strange happened above your head on the 31st of January, and chances are, you may have missed it.
+Something very strange happened above your head in 2018, on the 31st of January, and chances are, you may have missed it.
 The Super Blue Blood Moon last Wednesday was the first one visible from the United States since 1866.
 Americans everywhere stayed up throughout the night to witness the rare sight.
 This lunar trifecta encompassed many rare occurrences with the moon and created quite the spectacle, visible from many parts around the country and world.
 We’re going to dissect just how amazing this vision was, and why it only happens once in a blue moon.

 Solar